National Overview - September 2016

 - The USCEI for the warm season was 20 percent above average and the 23rd highest value on record.
 On the national scale, extremes in warm maximum and minimum temperatures were above average.

-- Regionally, extremes in the Ohio Valley and Southeast were much above average, driven in large part to extremely warm maximum and minimum temperatures.
+- Regionally, extremes in the Upper Midwest and Southeast were much above average, driven in large part to extremely warm maximum and minimum temperatures.

 **A comparison of the national temperature departure from average as calculated by NCDC's operational dataset (nClimDiv), the U.S. Historical Climatology Network (USHCN), and the U.S. Climate Reference Network (USCRN) is available on our National Temperature Index page.**